BallAerospace/COSMOS/_docs/tools.md

 Launcher configuration files define the icons and buttons presented in the Launcher and define how programs are launched.
 These files are expected to be placed in the config/tools/launcher directory and have a .txt extension.
 The default configuration file is named launcher.txt.

+To specify a different configuration file add '--config launcher.txt' when starting the Launcher.
+For example, on Windows create a new Batch file at the top of your COSMOS configuration that looks like the following:
+{% highlight bash %}
+call tools\Launcher.bat --config launcher_config.txt
+{% endhighlight %}
+<div style="clear:both;"></div>

+On Linux create a new executable file at the top of your COSMOS configuration that looks like the following:
+{% highlight bash %}
+ruby tools\Launcher --config launcher_config.txt
+{% endhighlight %}
 <div style="clear:both;"></div>

 ## Keywords: